C0rvus/iAMA_Reddit_Bachelor/README.md

 ### Prerequisites

-1. Install mongoDB on your client (localhost) and do not set up any special permissions.
+1. Install mongoDB on your client (localhost) and do not set up any special permissions (so everbody can access it).
 Also make sure you have enough disk space available (~50 GB)
-2. Install Python 3.5.1
+2. Install Python 3.5.1 on your client
+3. Make sure having needed python modules (praw, numpy, pymongo) installed on your client

 ### Crawling data:

-1. Run the scripts with the prefix "crawl" within ./python/ - Folder.
+1. Run the scripts with the prefix "***crawl***" within **./python/** - folder.

 The Crawling scripts automatically create the databases they write their information into by theirselves.
 You will be having database of two types: